uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-422-now-available.md

 continuing and it will be published as open source.

-The second paper is also focused on DDI, now in relation to a new data archive. \'Elaborating a Crosswalk Between Data Documentation Initiative (DDI) and Encoded Archival Description (EAD) for an Emerging Data Archive Service Provider\' is by Benjamin Peuch who is a researcher at the State Archives of Belgium.
+The second paper is also focused on DDI, now in relation to a new data archive.
+'Elaborating a Crosswalk Between Data Documentation Initiative (DDI) and Encoded Archival Description (EAD) for an Emerging Data Archive Service Provider' is by Benjamin Peuch who is a researcher at the State Archives of Belgium.
 It is expected that the future Belgian data archive will be part of the State Archives, and because DDI is the most widespread metadata standard in the social sciences, the State